emanueljg/nix-fetchers/README.md

     If you're new to managing secrets with Nix, the obvious question arises:
     Why not just put `apiKey = "129rf2jhfu8rfi...";` as a function argument?* Why must we pass a path?

     The answer is security reasons.
-Obviously it would make sharing code on github very annoying, but when evaluating your NixOS system, the build daemon also writes your secret in plain text to the /nix/store which is world-readable, meaning any user on your system can read it.
+Not only would it make sharing code on github very annoying, but when evaluating your NixOS system, Nix writes your secret in plain text to the /nix/store which is world-readable, meaning any user on your system can read it.

      This is also why we're specifically passing a string path and not a path literal, i.e.
      ```nix
+       # path literal
        apiKeyPath = /run/...;
+       # string path, note the quotes
+       apiKeyPath = "/run/..."; q
      ```
      because path literals are copied to the store and as such the same problem arises as with a raw string secret.

 3. Pass the sandbox path to the builder

    *NixOS*
     ```nix
     { config, ... }: {
       nix.settings.sandbox-paths = [ "/run/secrets/fetchFromItch" ];